Bolivian33000/Playable-Piano/README.md

-This project is recreated from scratch inspired by the visuals of Danial Habib's project: "Playable Piano"
+This project is recreated from scratch inspired by the visuals from Danial Habib's project: "Playable Piano"